 Custom Keystrokes

-to modify Tmux function keys.
+Add these commands to ~/.tmux.conf to modify Tmux function keys.
 Each command spans two lines.
 The unbind command deactivates the default key combination.

-Command | Description |
+| Command | Description |

-unbind '"' bind - split-window -v | Change key combination to split window into two horizontal panes: Replace default Ctrl+b " with Ctrl+b – (hyphen) |
+unbind '"'bind - split-window -v | Change key combination to split window into two horizontal panes: Replace default Ctrl+b " with Ctrl+b – (hyphen) |

-unbind % bind | split-window -h | Change key combination to split window into two vertical panes: Replace default Ctrl+b % with Ctrl+b | (pipe) |
+unbind %bind | split-window -h | Change key combination to split window into two vertical panes: Replace default Ctrl+b % with Ctrl+b | (pipe) |

 unbind C-b | Replace trigger key combination Ctrl+b with Ctrl+a |